Welcome to the website of the Blueskin Resilient Communities Trust (BRCT).

 On the 12th of July Commissioner Colin Weatherall released his decision on Blueskin Energy Ltd’s Resource Consent application to build a three turbine wind farm on Porteous Hill.
 Within the decision the Commissioner noted that effects would be no more than minor in regard to: the wider landscape, the earthworks involved, the noise of the turbines, the ecological effects, the geotechnical effects, the shadow flicker and blade glint effects, the lighting effects, the effects on farming and was not contrary to any policies or plans.
 Commissioner Weatherall’s decision was, as he noted, “finely balanced”.
 However he declined consent primarily because of the visual impact of the northern most proposed turbine on 3 residential properties in Pryde Road.

 BEL's directors, and Trustees, carefully considered the decision and as a consequence an appeal was lodged.
 The appeal will allow us to go into mediation with the Dunedin City Council, and any others who join the appeal, and all of us can sit down together to discuss points of dispute and look at where we agree.
 The Commissioner accepted all our ecological, noise, landscape and geotechnical evidence and confirmed our understanding that the proposal is a low impact development with positive impact.
 Many of the concerns expressed by opponents to the project related to ecology, noise, landscape and geotechnical aspects and we are comfortable that we have been able to thoroughly address community concerns on these issues.
-To go over the appeal and the project in greater detail BEL and the Trust are holding three meetings in our communities in September.
-Dates and locations are:
+To go over the appeal and the project in greater detail BEL and the Trust held three meetings in our communities in September.
+Dates and locations were:

 - Thursday 22nd September, Long Beach Hall, 7pm